What Is Spotting? A guide to all your spotting questions.

 SPOTTING JUST AFTER YOUR PERIOD

-This one is a classic and catches so many of us unawares – the story goes something like this: you’ve popped the tampons away for the month, thinking Aunt Flo was all done and dusted and then BAM!
-You’ve (she’s) ruined your fave new Moxie knickers (actually they’re not ruined – check out our hack for how to make them new again).
-This is quite common and just means that your body wasn’t quite finished flushing out everything that it needed to during your period.
-This can also sometimes be called a ‘partial period’, and usually consists of old blood, endometrial lining and dead tissue (sounds delightful, doesn’t it?!).
+This one is a classic and catches so many of us unawares – the story goes something like this: you’ve popped the tampons away for the month, thinking your period was all done and dusted and then BAM!
+You’ve It’s ruined your fave new undies.
+This is quite common and just means that your uterus wasn’t quite finished emptying out everything that it needed to during your period.
+This can also sometimes be called a ‘partial period’, and usually consists of old blood, endometrial lining and dead tissue.

 SPOTTING DURING OVULATION